 I will not argue that knowledge structures are the most important type of knowledge that is exchanged across institutional sectors.
-However, because of its “chunked” quality, good samples of knowledge structures can be identified and studied more easily than the nearly limitless amount of knowledge bits that flow across conversations and the Internet every day.
+However, because of its “chunked” quality, good samples of knowledge structures can be identified and studied more easily than the nearly limitless amount of knowledge bits that flow across conversations, the media, and the Internet every day.

 The Metaphor of Commodity Trade

 A second premise of this paper is that commodity trade provides an illuminating metaphor through which to explore the interactions of academic knowledge structures with knowledge structures originating in other institutional domains.
-Ideally, one would like to map the institutional geography of knowledge exchange comprehensively, identify the types of knowledge commodities that become exports, and show why some trade routes become well-traveled and others are rarely traveled at all.
+Ideally, one would like to map the institutional geography of knowledge exchange comprehensively, identify the types of knowledge commodities that become exports from academe and imports into academe, and show why some trade routes are well-traveled and others are rarely traveled at all.
 This would be the work of more than one lifetime.
 In this paper, I will therefore limit myself to providing a vocabulary for understanding the primary forms of interaction between academic knowledge and knowledge originating in other spheres of society, substituting these illustrations for a more comprehensive analysis.
 Similarly, I will not attempt to describe all trade routes.
-These would include many routes that bypass universities altogether, such as the analytical systems that private consulting firms develop and then provide for a fee to governments and non-profit organizations.
-Instead, I will focus on the relation of universities to other institutional spheres.
+These would include many routes that bypass universities altogether, such as the analytical systems that private consulting firms develop and then provide for a fee to corporations, governments, and nonprofit organizations.
+Instead, I will focus solely on the relation of universities to other institutional spheres.

 A better understanding of cross-institutional knowledge exchange processes is important for the same reason that knowledge structures themselves are important: they provide an influential, empirically grounded understanding of the world in which we live.
 Although my analysis leads to a partial dethronement of academe as the center of empirically grounded knowledge structures, it also brings into sharper relief the distinctive contribution of academe to the cultural organization of other institutional arenas in modern societies, as well as the content that these other institutional arenas can provide for the development of academic knowledge structures.
 Anyone interested in the cultural morphology of the modern world should, I believe, wish to take cross-institutional knowledge exchange processes into account.
-The shape of our world is produced in large part by the traffic and direction of these interactions—and what happens to cultural goods in transit.
+The shape of our world is produced in large part by the traffic and direction of these interactions—and by what happens to cultural goods in transit.

 A Basic Vocabulary

-Commodity trade is a useful metaphor for the processes I wish to explore because it conjures images of goods mingling in busy ports in preparation for loading on to ships that traverse the globe.
-But in the cultural realm commodity trade is a metaphor only.
+Commodity trade is a useful metaphor for the processes I wish to explore, because it conjures images of goods mingling in busy ports in preparation for loading on to ships that traverse the globe.
+But in the cultural realm, commodity trade is a metaphor only.
 Exchanges of cultural goods do not require agreement on mutual advantage.
 Unless they have a protected legal status, cultural goods can be appropriated without cost and recirculated without charge.
 Cultural goods are typically not priced on a market, but rather flow back into practices based on whether or not they can overcome the mental preference for following existing mental constructs linked to action.

 With these important differences in mind, I will use the metaphor of trade to develop a number of concepts that I believe illuminate and suggest hypotheses for future, more systematic studies of the institutional geography of exchange in knowledge structures.
-The basic vocabulary includes the following terms: knowledge-producing institutions, knowledge exports, knowledge imports, trade routes, corruptions and impositions, and meta-cognitive metropoles.
+The basic vocabulary includes the following terms: knowledge-producing institutions, knowledge exports, knowledge imports, trade routes, corruptions and impositions, and metacognitive metropoles.